justbennet/GitTutorial/docs/index.md

 and are part of the 'coder culture', which is itself cool.
 And we all know how important _cool_ is!  ;-)

 Mostly, though, you might find it really useful in your work.
+The next section is a narrative of how Git is often used.

 # A day in the life